JoelBird/joelbird.github.io/index.md

 1. Invite our OpenProj bot to your server:
 [Invite Url](https://discordapp.com/api/oauth2/authorize?client_id=961725997789630524&scope=bot&permissions=66560)
-2. Create a category called "OpenProj" within your discord server
+2. Create a category called "OpenProj" within your discord server - Capitalised "O" and capitalised "P"
+3. Create the following channels in the OpenProj category:\
+info
+chat
+commands
-3. Create channels within the "OpenProj" category, each channel is a different area of development your project wishes to open to the public, inviting their support

-These channels that we call "Operations" can be of the following categories:\
+Now create the tasks channels.
+Task channels are different areas of development your project wishes to open to the public, inviting their support.
+Task channels can be of the following categories:\
-marketing\
-coding\
-other contributory tasks

-*The channel name should correspond with one of the categories mentioned above*
+marketing-tasks\
+coding-tasks\
+other-tasks

+*When creating these channels, please ensure spelling is the same as demonstrated above, this is necessary for our bot*

 ## Creating Operation Tasks: